markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

-Version 0.4.0 introduces Stand-In Choices, which act similar to [Default Choices](#default-choices), but do not inherit Content or Properties for declared specific Choices.
-Stand-In Choices may therefore be preferred over Default Choices in many cases, for example when making use of [Implicit Defaults](#implicit-defaults).
+Version 0.4.0 introduces Stand-In Choices, which act similarly to [Default Choices](#default-choice), but do not inherit Content or Properties for declared specific Choices.
+Stand-In Choices may therefore be preferred over Default Choices in many cases, for example when making use of [Implicit Property Defaults](#implicit-property-defaults).